The Department of Zoology offers courses leading to the award of B.Sc. degree in Zoology

 ZLY 404: APPLIED ENTOMOLOGY (4 UNITS)

 Collecting, killing, preparing, preserving and identifying insects.
 Systematics and bionomics of major insect orders with particular reference to tropical and subtropical species of agricultural, medical and veterinary importance.
 Pesticides: classification and mode of action.
 Crop protection decisions and methods of insect pest control/management.
-Insect reproductive system, embryonic and post-embryonic developments and physiology of moulting.
+Insect reproductive system, embryonic and post-embryonic developments and physiology of molting.
 Hormones and pheromones.

 ZLY 406: SEMINAR (2 UNITS)